haniyya-h/Travel-Itinerary-Planner/README.md

 2. **New Output Format**: Extend the `TravelPlanner.plan_trip()` method
 3. **Enhanced Memory**: Modify the `ConversationBufferMemory` configuration
 4. **UI Improvements**: Modify `streamlit_app.py` for new interface features
+5. **API Key Providers**: Add support for additional AI services in the API key dialog

 ### Dependencies